 Best Speech Language Pathology Programs

 While many speech pathologists work with children to help identify and treat speech problems early in their development, others work with adults and the elderly.
-It is important to address communication issues no matter the patient’s age, and therefore, speech pathologists are needed in a variety of settings.
+It is important to address communication issues no matter the patient’s age.
+Therefore, speech pathologists are needed in various settings.

 The Bureau of Labor Statistics (BLS) reports that language-speech pathologists earned a median pay of $79,060.
 Not only is a career addressing communicative disorders well-paying, but the sector is enjoying much faster than average job growth (29 percent).